Sonified/Plotbot/README.md

 *   **Visual Studio Code (VS Code):** VS Code is a popular, free, and powerful code editor that works very well with Jupyter Notebooks and Python.
 While you can use other editors, these instructions assume you're using VS Code.
 Download it from: [https://code.visualstudio.com/](https://code.visualstudio.com/)

 1.  **Clone This Repository**
     *   Open a terminal window and navigate to your desired directory for downloading the repository.
-You can use the command below to create a GitHub folder in your root directory and switch to it (recommended but not required):
+You can use the command below to create a GitHub folder in your root directory and switch to it (optional):

         ```bash
         mkdir -p ~/GitHub && cd ~/GitHub